 When I saw Debby from Happy Healthy Long Life posting about that exact cobbler recipe this morning on Facebook, I was like, “That’s it!
 I’m making it tonight!”
 It doesn’t hurt that we are going to a pot luck tomorrow night and I needed something yummy to bring and share.

-this is one recipe that actually does.
+I tell ya, it’s not often that a dessert recipe can actually qualify as health food, but this is one recipe that actually does.
 And from the looks of this chart, America needs more bloggers like Cathy Fisher and many more recipes like this cobbler.

 What makes this dessert recipe actually healthy as opposed to 99.99999% of all “healthy dessert” recipes out there on the Internet just posing as healthy vegan dessert recipes?